Is Rachel McAdams Really Singing In 'Eurovision'?

-This year's Eurovision Song Contest was cancelled, but there is an American movie about the Eurovision Song Contest filled with some questionable accents.
+This year's Eurovision Song Contest was canceled, but there is an American movie about the Eurovision Song Contest filled with some questionable accents.
 It's 2020.
 We take what we can get.
-Eurovision Song Contest: The Story of Fire Saga (out June 26 on Netflix) stars Rachel McAdams and Will Ferrell as an Icelandic musical duo called Fire Saga, who get to represent their country in the beloved competition.
-While Ferrell's goofy singing voice is probably pretty recognizable when you hear it, McAdams is a more surprising choice for this film.
+Eurovision Song Contest: The Story of Fire Saga (out now on Netflix) stars Rachel McAdams and Will Ferrell as an Icelandic musical duo called Fire Saga, who get to represent their country in the beloved competition.
+While Ferrell's goofy singing voice is probably pretty recognisable when you hear it, McAdams is a more surprising choice for this film.
 But, McAdams actually does sing in Eurovision Song Contest.
 Just not by herself.

 Advertisement